MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-browserless-app-dotnet-sign-in-build-app.md

 #Customer intent: As a dev, devops, I want to learn about how to enable authentication in my .NET browserless app with Microsoft Entra ID for customers tenant
 ---

-# Tutorial: Sign in users to your .NET browserless application
+# Tutorial: Add sign in and sign-out to a .NET browserless app for a customer tenant

 In this tutorial, you build your own .NET browserless app and authenticate a user using Microsoft Entra ID for customers.